-$$F{\theta} = \frac{\theta}{180} \times F{max}$$
+$$F{\theta} = \frac{\theta}{180} \times F{\max}$$

-where F{θ} and F{max} are the jet force exerted on the target with a wedge angle θ and the maximum jet force exerted on a flat (180°) plate target of the same projected area, respectively; θ is the target head angle in degrees, as shown in Figures 2 and 3.
-The result suggests that a flat target experiences the greatest force from a sootblower jet normal to the target surface, compared to other wedge shape targets of the same cross sectional area.
-Thus, a flat plate is the best target design for use in measuring the jet strength as it provides the strongest and smoothest signal possible from a sootblower jet.
+where $F{\theta}$ and $F{max}$ are the jet force exerted on the target with a wedge angle $\theta$ and the maximum jet force exerted on a flat (180°) plate target of the same projected area, respectively; $\theta$ is the target head angle in degrees, as shown in Figs. 2 and 3.

+The result suggests that a flat target experiences the greatest force from a sootblower jet normal to the target surface compared to other wedge shape targets of the same crosssectional area.
+Thus, a flat plate is the best target design for use in measuring the jet strength, as it provides the strongest and smoothest possible signal from a sootblower jet.

-Figure 5 shows the average jet force as a function of distance from the nozzle at the sootblower lance pressure of about 10 bars (9 to 11 bars).
-Note that in Trial 3, since the infrared inspection camera was not available, the alignment of the probe target with the sootblower jet axis was done based on records/experience obtained from the previous trials.
+Figure 5 shows the average jet force as a function of distance from the nozzle at the sootblower lance pressure of about 10 bars (9-11 bars).
+Infrared inspection cameras were not available in Trial 3; therefore, alignment of the probe target with the sootblower jet axis was done based on records/ experience obtained from the previous trials.
 Despite the alignment difficulty, no significant difference in results was observed.
-Trials 1 and 2 show practically identical results (circle markers) at a given distance, while Trial 3 shows a slightly greater force
+Trials 1 and 2 show practically identical results (circle markers) at a given distance.
+Trial 3 shows a slightly greater force (yellow squares).

-(yellow squares).
 The higher force value obtained for Trial 3 was likely due to the larger projected area of the square target (48 mm x 48 mm) used.
-Since the projected area was 28% larger than that of the round target (48 mm in diameter) used in the previous two trials, it registered a proportionally greater force.
+The projected area was 28% larger than that of the round target (48 mm in diameter) used in the previous two trials, causing it to register a proportionally greater force.
 After adjusting for this larger surface area, the Trial 3 data (white squares) is in much better agreement with the data obtained from the other trials.

-Figure 4.
-Effect of wedge angle on jet impact force measured at 300 mm.
+4. Effect of wedge angle on jet impact force measured at 300 mm.

-Figure 5.
-Average measured force vs. distance for Trials 1, 2 and 3 at Obbola.
+5. Average measured force vs. distance for Trials 1, 2 and 3 at Obbola.
 Lance pressure: 9 to 11 bars (150 psi).